llalon/AdventuR/README.md

 # AdventuR
-A truely terrible and inefficent tileset game engine in R(Studio).
+A truely terrible and inefficent tileset game in R(Studio).

 ```R
 main_game()